Quantum convolutional channels and multiparameter families of 2-unitary matrices: New classes of genuinely quantum 2 unitary gates

 where in each sum there is in fact only one nonzero vector due to $A_{klj}$ being a permutation tensor.

-Thanks to the structure above we may leverage an algorithm akin to the Sinkhorn approach used in \cite{36_officers_of_Karol}.
+Thanks to the structure above we may leverage an algorithm akin to the Sinkhorn approach used in~\cite{36_officers_of_Karol}.
 Cycling through the sets $\qty{V_k},\,\qty{V'_k},\,\qty{V''_k}$, we orthonormalize each element of the set using polar decomposition.
 The standard complexity of polar decomposition of a matrix of size $D$, using SVD, behaves as $O\qty(D^3)$.
-When full matrix $U$ is considered as in \cite{36_officers_of_Karol} ($D = d^2$), this results in complexity $O\qty(d^6)$.
+When full matrix $U$ is considered as in~\cite{36_officers_of_Karol} ($D = d^2$), this results in complexity $O\qty(d^6)$.
 The proposed approach relies on the decomposition of $d$ square matrices $V_k$, of size $d$ each, resulting in complexity $O\qty(d^4)$.

-Furthermore, our approach limits the dimensionality of the space explored and as such, should be faster to converge than the methods employed in the full space \footnote{Assuming that a solution exists within the limited space, which is not guaranteed.}.
-Finally, let us point out that the number of complex parameters, thanks to the choice of the tristochastic tensor $A_{klj}$ and local freedom to fix $V_1 = \id_d$, is equal to $d(d-1)(d-2)$, whereas the previous approaches have, in general, $d^4$ parameters, again highlighting reduction of complexity.
+Furthermore, our approach limits the dimensionality of the space explored and as such, should be faster to converge than the methods employed in the full space\footnote{Assuming that a solution exists within the limited space, which is not guaranteed.}. \rd{It is so, because the} number of complex parameters, thanks to the choice of the tristochastic tensor $A_{klj}$ and local freedom to fix $V_1 = \id_d$, is equal to $d(d-1)(d-2)$, whereas the previous approaches have, in general, $d^4$ parameters, again highlighting reduction of complexity.

-The dimension $d = 2$ was already discussed in ~\cite{bistron2023tristochastic}.
-For the peculiar dimension $d = 6$, despite extensive numerical searches, we did not find a coherification of any permutation tensor with entangling power larger than $e_p = \frac{208 + \sqrt{3}}{210}\approx0.9989$~\cite{bruzda2022structured}.
-In Appendix \ref{app:orto6} we present an exemplary \textit{orthogonal} matrix which can be constructed as a coherification of a tristochastic tensor, achieves this bound and could serve as a candidate for the most entangling orthogonal gate of order $36$.
-One might think, that the construction \eqref{U_orto_Latin_s} encompasses all the coherifications of permutation tensors since it is the case for $d = 3,4,5$, which can be verified by direct (exhaustive) calculations.
-Nevertheless, in dimension $d\geq 7$ it is possible to find nontrivial sets of bases $\ket{a_{k,l}}$ which generate unitary channels with maximal entangling power, $e_p = 1$.

 In particular, by focusing our attention on cyclic permutation tensors $A_{klj} = \delta_{k,l \oplus j}$ and their coherifications constructed using bases with cyclic amplitude structures,